SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

 ##### **2. Higher-Level Embeddings**

 To address the **rounding error** problem when translating predicted word embeddings back to discrete tokens, researchers have explored bringing diffusion into a **higher-level semantic latent space** — like at the sentence or paragraph level.
 In this setup, the diffusion model doesn’t operate directly on word embeddings.
 Instead, it predicts a latent representation of an entire piece of text.
 Then, a separate **autoregressive decoder** is used to decode that latent into natural language.
+So the rounding is bypassed as we are not handling discrete text during the diffusion process.
 One representative example is the work by Lovelace et al., **Latent Diffusion for Language Generation** ([LD4LG](https://arxiv.org/abs/2212.09462)).
 We’ll use this to walk through how the concept works.

 <div class="row mt-2">